 - Explicitly remind committees that the need for accommodation cannot be used as a negative against a candidate in the assessment process.

 - Avoid averaging productive periods across non-productive periods, such as those required for parental, family or medical leave.
 For example, some immigrants may have taken longer to attain senior degrees due to the difficulties of relocating and adapting to a new country and language.
 In addition, many Indigenous scholars are completing their senior degrees later in life and can take longer to complete them due to familial, socio-economic or other reasons.

 - Be aware of limitations the field of study may have on publishing in top-tier, mainstream platforms and attracting research funding.
 If the market for the research conducted is smaller, the candidate’s “numbers” may not be comparable to those for more traditional research areas.

 G. Canada Research Chair nomination

-- Ensure a strong level of institutional support is provided to all chairholders to ensure their success (e.g., mentoring, release from certain teaching or administrative duties, additional research funds, office space, administrative support, hiring of other faculty members).
+- Provide a strong level of institutional support to all chairholders to ensure their success (e.g., mentoring for more junior researchers, release from certain teaching or administrative duties, additional research funds, office space, administrative support, hiring of other faculty members).